torquebox/torquebox.org/news/2011-07-05-building-torquebox.md

 # Build artifacts

 The tail end of the build uses `curl` to push built artifacts from the 1.8 build to our DAV repository.
-We apply liberal use of `mod_rewrite` in `.htaccess` files to produce links under `torquebox.org` to the binaries and documentation.
+We liberally apply `mod_rewrite` in `.htaccess` files to produce links under `torquebox.org` to the binaries and documentation.

+Additionally, TorqueBox includes a handful of RubyGems, and instead of publishing our incremental gems to **rubygems.org**, our build creates a fresh RubyGem repository for each build (also linked from the [incremental builds]2x-builds] page for each build).
+Once again using `mod_rewrite` we're able to gather it all under our `torquebox.org` site, proxying back to our DAV repository.

+This enables easy consumption of TorqueBox via:

+    gem install torquebox-server --pre --source http://torquebox.org/2x/builds/213/gem-repo/

 # Moving target